If your nonprofit still doesn’t have a blog, you might want to consider getting one.

 As of December 2017, the search engine has started ranking all search results based on the mobile versions of pages.
 Now, pages are indexed and ranked based on the experience they provide mobile users.
 Make sure you provide a great mobile experience.

 An inbound link is one website mentioning another website and linking to it.
 A quality inbound link should come from sources which go into great detail to explain their position, rather than “clickbait” websites which use your link purely to boost their ranking.

 To maximize the impact of your blog, create a system for content amplification.
 This sounds like a fancy term, but what it really is is a process you will follow every time you publish a new blog post in order to promote it.

 Let your email list know.
-Put your blog URL in your email signature, on business cards and all print materials.
+Put your blog URL in your email signature, on business cards, and all print materials.
+Use a tool like Wisestamp or NewOldStamp to generate email signatures.
 Promote your blog through your social networks.
 Create a Promotions Checklist to refer to each time a blog post is published.

 Even though the stated objective of your blog might be fundraising, that messaging should never be overwhelmingly present in all of your blog posts, otherwise it could turn off your readers.
 However, fundraising is what keeps your organization afloat.

 Every blog post is an opportunity to turn a casual reader into a donor.
 Consider adding a donation button to your blog posts or including calls to action leading straight to your donation page every now and then.

 If you’ll be utilizing your blog as a fundraising tool, make sure your supporters have a smooth donation experience.
 Use a software like Donorbox to achieve that.
 Donorbox is a powerful donation software that is very simple and fast to set up.
 Its simple and effective checkout is optimized for recurring donations.
 It only takes a couple of minutes for you to start accepting donation payments.